-Written by Ryan on Wednesday the 31st of January 2018.
+Written by Active Minds on Wednesday the 31st of January 2018.

 For many people who have had a family member diagnosed with dementia, it is natural that they question whether dementia is hereditary.
 Unfortunately, whilst huge in-roads have been made in understanding the role genetics play in dementia, we still have a great deal more research to undertake until we truly understand the impact.

 However, whilst research is still ongoing, we do have some understanding of how different types of dementia are affected by different types of gene mutations, and thus whether there is a higher probability of inheriting the disease.